e-floate/e-floate.github.io/_posts/2023-08-08-IMDB-Rating.md

 ![imdb-rise-avg-rating_80s](/assets/images/imdb-rise-avg-rating-80s.png "Rise in average IMDb ratings since 80s")

 ### This suggests that in 2030, the average rating on IMDb will be between 7.0 and 7.4
+### To make an above average film in 2030, it must have a rating approximately >= 7.5